apache/paimon/docs/content/docs/development/create-table.md

 2. PRIMARY KEY (catalog_id, user_id)

 The two methods do not behave in the same way when querying.
-Use approach 1 if you have a large number of filtered queries with only `user_id`, and use approach 2 if you have a large number of filtered queries with only `catalog_id`.
+Use approach one if you have a large number of filtered queries with only `user_id`, and use approach two if you have a large number of filtered queries with only `catalog_id`.